Quincy Pondexter

-Quincy Coe Pondexter (born March 10, 1988) is an American former professional basketball player.
-He is currently an assistant coach for the University of Washington men's basketball team.
+Quincy Coe Pondexter (born March 10, 1988) is an American basketball coach and former professional player who is an assistant coach for the Washington Huskies men’s basketball team.
 He played high school basketball in Fresno, California, at San Joaquin Memorial High School.
-Pondexter played four years of college basketball at the University of Washington.
+Pondexter played four years of college basketball for the Washington Huskies.
 At the end of his senior season, he earned first-team All-Pac-10 honors and an All-American honorable mention by the Associated Press.

 Early life

 Pondexter was born on March 10, 1988, in Fresno, California.
 As a high school senior, Pondexter was a highly sought after recruit, rated five stars and the 16th best prospect in the 2006 class by Scout.com.
 Pondexter eventually signed a letter-of-intent with the University of Washington, over scholarship offers from Arizona, Connecticut, and Memphis.
 Washington's 2006 recruiting class of Pondexter, Spencer Hawes, Adrian Oliver, and Phil Nelson was rated amongst the top in the country.
 They were ranked sixth overall by Scout.com, and eighth overall by Rivals.com.
 As a Senior, He would average 21.5 points, 6.1 rebounds and 1.6 steals.